Wedding dress of Queen Victoria: Design

 The lace was designed by William Dyce, head of the then Government School of Design (later known as the Royal College of Art), and mounted on a white satin dress made by Mary Bettans.

-The plain, cream-colored satin gown was made from fabric woven in Spitalfields, east London, and trimmed with a deep flounce and trimmings of lace hand-made in Honiton and Beer, in Devon.
+The plain, cream-coloured satin gown was made from fabric woven in Spitalfields, east London, and trimmed with a deep flounce and trimmings of lace hand-made in Honiton and Beer, in Devon.
 This demonstrated support for English industry, particularly the cottage industry for lace.
 The handmade lace motifs were appliquéd onto cotton machine-made net.
 Orange blossoms, a symbol of fertility, also trimmed the dress and made up a wreath, which Victoria wore instead of a tiara over her veil.
 The veil, which matched the flounce of the dress, was four yards in length and 0.75 yards wide.
-Victoria's jewelry consisted of a necklace and earrings made of diamonds presented to her by the Sultan of Turkey, and a sapphire cluster brooch given to her by Albert a day earlier.
-The slippers she wore matched the white color of the dress.
+Victoria's jewellery consisted of a necklace and earrings made of diamonds presented to her by the Sultan of Turkey, and a sapphire cluster brooch given to her by Albert a day earlier.
+The slippers she wore matched the white of the dress.
 The train of the dress, carried by her bridesmaids, measured 18 ft in length.

 Queen Victoria described her choice of dress in her journal thus: "I wore a white satin dress, with a deep flounce of Honiton lace, an imitation of an old design.
 My jewels were my Turkish diamond necklace & earrings & dear Albert's beautiful sapphire brooch."